It’s not really a “theory” at all. It is a social movement, akin to a religion.

 The movement’s propaganda is dishonest.
 The movement itself is anti-democratic.
 The movement is fundamentally opposed to our core value of equality.
 The movement’s extremist ideology absolutely does not belong in our public schools.

 I will fight this movement as long as it continues to exert a stranglehold on the Democratic Party.
-Yes, a few bridges may catch fire in the process; but I hope to build new bridges in their place: stronger bridges connecting me with other moderates, people who share my concerns and my belief in our core values of freedom and equality.
+Yes, a few bridges may catch fire in the process; but life goes on.
+I hope to build new bridges in their place: stronger bridges connecting me with people who share my concerns and my belief in our core values of freedom and equality.

 Image credit: Towfiqu Barbhuiya via Unsplash.